ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/scrolling-performance/index.md

 title: "Scrolling Performance"
 ---

-The is fast.
+The grid is fast.
 However the grid can also be configured and extended in many ways.
 This page explains how you can make the grid go faster.

 ## Setting Expectations